toast-success

 Somdang to Pangsang Pass (4,300m) to Pangsang Kharka

-This pivotal day features a challenging but rewarding 6-7 hour trek over the highest point of your journey, Pangsang Pass (4,300m).
-Starting early from Somdang, climb steadily through alpine terrain with diminishing vegetation.
-The final approach to the pass is steep but presents increasingly spectacular mountain panoramas.
-From the prayer flag-adorned summit of Pangsang Pass, enjoy breathtaking 360-degree views encompassing the Ganesh Himal range, Langtang peaks, Manaslu, and on clear days, even the Annapurna range.
-After celebrating at the pass, descend to Pangsang Kharka, a high-altitude summer grazing area, for your overnight stay.
-Accommodation: Basic teahouse or seasonal herder's shelter at Pangsang Kharka.
+This pivotal day features a challenging but rewarding trek over the highest point of your journey, Pangsang Pass (4,300m).
+Starting early, climb steadily through alpine terrain with diminishing vegetation.
+From the prayer flag-adorned summit, enjoy breathtaking 360-degree views of Ganesh Himal, Langtang peaks, Manaslu, and Annapurna ranges.

 Day 6